Depression

 Is It Time To Get Help For Your Teen?

-There are three basic branches of treatment when it comes to depression, therapy with a trained and licensed therapist, medications, which can help balance your neurochemistry and reduce the overall symptoms of depression, and lifestyle changes like getting lots of exercise or eating a more balanced diet.
+There are 3 basic aspects of treatment when it comes to depression: therapy with a trained and licensed professional; medications, which can help balance your teen’s neurochemistry and reduce the overall symptoms of depression; and lifestyle changes, like getting lots of exercise or eating a more balanced diet.

-Most successful treatments for depression combine more than one treatment or more than one therapeutic approach and are tailored to the individual going through treatment.
-Teens may sometimes benefit from family therapy sessions or sessions with specific important individuals in their lives that can help all the participants find new ways to express themselves and interact.
+Most successful treatments for depression combine more than one or more therapeutic approaches tailored to the teen’s situation.
+Your child may benefit from family therapy or sessions with specific important people in their lives.
+These sessions help all participants find new ways to express themselves and interact.

-At BasePoint Academy we focus on the teen perspective and stage of development to create dynamic treatment plans that incorporate more than one type of treatment and help teens develop the social and emotional skills they need to thrive no matter what mental health or substance use struggles they may be dealing with.
+At BasePoint Academy, we focus on the teen’s perspective and stage of development to create dynamic treatment plans that incorporate more than one type of care and help your adolescent develop the social and emotional skills they need to thrive.

-Reach out to us to learn more about our treatment programs, admissions process, or what you and your teen can expect to get out of treatment here.
+Reach out to us to learn more about our treatment programs, admissions process, and what you and your teen can expect to get out of treatment here.

 Get Your Teen The Help They Need to Heal & Thrive